 - Tape the colors on the wall and leave it alone for a day or two

 - Make your final decision after several days

-Keep in mind that paint can be customized to your preference, so if the shade of blue is too dark, you can talk to your local paint store to mix you a special order of the shade you want.
+Keep in mind that paint can be customized to your preference, so if the shade of blue is too dark, you can talk to your local paint store to mix you a particular order of the shade you want.

 Current trending paint ideas

-Design experts are using shades of gray, blue and beige rather than the traditional all-white look for small bathrooms.
+Design experts are using shades of gray, blue, and beige rather than the traditional all-white look for small bathrooms.

 Pro tip about textures and patterns

 The more complicated the walls are, the smaller the bathroom will look.